OS2G/constitution/constitution.md

 3. **Non-student participation**

     **A student organization shall consist of at least five currently enrolled student members.
 Non-students will** be **allowed to participate in any student organization activity, but will not be a voting member, or an elected or appointed officer of said organization.
-A non-student is someone who is not currently enrolled at the University of Nebraska—Lincoln for the fall or spring semester.**
+A non-student is someone who is not currently enrolled at the University of Nebraska—Lincoln.**

 4. Dues